ALGAL BLOOMS IN THE GREAT LAKES OF NORTH AMERICA

 Temporal and spatial scale

-Decadal projections of the selected CIIs will be provided, continuously discussed with the client and stakeholders.
-Currently, efforts are underway to reduce nutrient loads by 40% compared to those in 2008.
+The average of twenty-year baseline and future projections (1981-2000, 2001-2017, 2020-2040, 2040-2060) of the selected CIIs will be provided and discussed with the client and stakeholders.
 Management and mitigation practices are usually implemented at the field (~10 hectares) to watershed level (>90 km2).
+The project will focus on the Maumee watershed, a major load contributor to Lake Erie.

-We have presented the objectives to the client and asked for ranking of the CIIs according to their needs (see table 1).
-We plan to communicate with the client regularly and provide updates and results from the study through in-person and online meetings.
+We have presented the objectives to the client and asked for their ranking of the CIIs according to their needs (see table 1).
+The client is looking forward to seeing the results of the study (e.g. the CIIs and water impacts).
+We plan to present the baseline results (1981-2000 and 2001-2017) by the end of spring 2018.